barisozdemr/Vampires-Villagers-Offline-Mobile-Game/README.md

-This repository contains all the files needed to run this game yourself.
+This repository contains everything you need to run the game.

-The project is written in React Native.
+Instructions:

+1. Set up your React Native environment.

+2. Install the dependencies.

-After setting up your React Native environment, installing the dependencies, and properly configuring the screens, Android API, and required modules, the app will work.
+3. Configure screens, Android API, and required modules.

-You can then build the APK for your phone and enjoy the game with your friends.
+Once done, you can build the APK and enjoy the game with your friends.